GaussTheBoss/titanic_survival_RFC/README.md

-# titanic
+# titanic_survival_RFC

-A Model to predict likelihood of Survival on board the ill-fated Titanic.
+A Model (Random Forest Classifier) to predict likelihood of Survival on board the ill-fated Titanic.

 Model code contains scoring (prediction), metrics (accuracy), and training functions.